Kentucky teachers to renew rallying Friday as lawmakers meet

 Associated Press

 LOUISVILLE, Ky.
-(AP) - Teachers warning of a midterm election house-cleaning in Kentucky could reach a new crescendo with another rally Friday when the Republican-dominated legislature reconvenes to take up budget and revenue bills vetoed by the governor.
+(AP) - Teachers warning of a midterm election house-cleaning in Kentucky prepared to turn up the political heat again Friday when the Republican-dominated legislature reconvenes to take up budget and revenue bills vetoed by the governor.

 Public schools in more than 30 Kentucky districts will close because so many teachers and other school workers want to attend the latest rally at Kentucky's Capitol in Frankfort.
 Other districts will send delegations but keep classes open.